5 Ways Transcripts Can Improve Your Podcast

 Podcasts are great storytelling tools that engage and delight audiences of all types.
 But with transcripts, you can get more out of your podcasts such as improved search engine rankings and better web accessibility.
 All in all, you’ll be serving up more value to more listeners, and you’ll have transcripts to thank for it.

 After going through the trouble of producing a brilliant podcast episode — shouldn’t you make the most of it?

 From one podcast episode, you can make loads of other content.
 Many podcasters have posted video versions of podcasts on their YouTube channels or turn their episodes into blog posts by simply publishing the audio transcripts.

 Text blogs are still an essential part of driving traffic to your website.
 Instead of having to come up with all-new written content for your blog, you can save yourself some time and use podcast transcripts.

 Plus, some people simply prefer to read instead of listening to audio.
 Why not let those audiences enjoy your podcast in their preferred format?

 A search engine can index text far better than it can index audio.
 Search bots can’t really listen to audio — they can crawl the metadata, but not the content within the file.

-An audio transcript translates all that keyword-rich content into text that bots can read.
-Publishing your audio transcripts along with your audio files will significantly increase your web traffic.
+An audio transcript translates all the keyword-rich content from your podcast episodes into text that bots can read.
+You’ll find that publishing your audio transcripts along with your audio files will significantly increase your web traffic.

 How can we be sure?